US Friends _cc781905-5cde- 3194-bb3b-136bad5cf58d_

 Atina Grossman, historian and professor at The Cooper Union, and author of Jews, Germans, and Allies: Close Encounters in Occupied Germany.
 Professor Grossman will provide an overview of Berlin in the immediate aftermath of Germany’s surrender and the efforts of Jewish survivors and U.S. military personnel to rekindle Jewish life in Berlin.

 Jessica Greenberg, Associate Attorney at Nowalsky & Gothard Law Firm, and granddaughter of Captain Harry Nowalsky.
 Jessica will share some of her grandfather’s unique World War II story, one that she has spent the past seven years researching and documenting.

 Henry Taucher, a native Berliner who survived the war in hiding as a young child together with his brother, Fred.
 Both participated in the 1945 services and were photographed at the event by Robert Capa.
 In a video message Hank will share some of his memories and personal perspective.

-The Zoom event will be live streamed and saved on our Facebook Page.
+The Zoom was live streamed and saved on our Facebook Page.